nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_VIEWS.md

 ### Home Page URL

-Add the following `'home'` pattern to your application URLs.
+Update the `'home'` pattern in your application URLs.

 > #### libraryproject/libraryapp/urls.py